 Make sure to consult your local native plant nursery or extension office to get accurate bloom-times for your flowers.
 Sometimes a plant that is distributed throughout the U.S. will bloom slightly earlier in the warmer regions compared to the colder Northern regions.

 Pollinators need more than just flowers to survive.
-They also need leaves to feed and reproduce on, such as the Monarch caterpillar.
+They also need leaves to feed and reproduce on.
 Plant a variety of plants that are both nectar sources as well as host sources for insects.

-Butterflies also need shelter because they are quite delicate.
+Butterflies also need shelter from wind and rain.
 Having a mixture of plants in your garden such as trees, shrubs, grasses and sedges will provide great habitat for a variety of insects.

 Plant Native Plants to Support Native Wildlife

 Benjamin Vogt, author of “A New Garden Ethic” says, “Right plant, right place.
 The benefit of native plants is in their wildlife support, and re-wilding the landscapes we've erased around our homes.”

 There are many resources out there to start researching native plants in your area.
 Remember, your local extension is a great resource along with local botanical gardens and native plant nurseries.

 Some plants such as the Butterfly bush (Buddleja sp.) are praised as a great addition to your butterfly garden by nurseries.
 However, they can become invasive when planted in your garden or yard.
 Butterfly bush is not a host to a single insect species in the U.S. and has been banned from being sold in Oregon.
 That doesn't mean that it doesn't offer nectar.
 However, it offers nectar only to the insects with a specialized proboscis to reach the nectar.

 Give it a try!
 It may help you to appeal to the butterflies you are trying to protect.
 If you were a butterfly, what would you enjoy the most?